 Is Possession of CDS a Felony in NJ?

 New Jersey’s approach to handling drug offenses, such as through these steep penalties for CDS possession, reflects its commitment to deter individuals from possessing and potentially distributing illegal substances.
-Due to the intricate and strict regulations surrounding CDS possession, it is crucial to seek legal guidance promptly to assess your case.
-At Lustberg Law Offices, our attorneys can clarify any further queries and offer professional advice.
+Because the laws for CDS possession are so detailed and strict, you must get legal help right away to review your case.
+At Lustberg Law Offices, LLC, our attorneys can clarify any further queries and offer professional advice.
 Contact us today to schedule a consultation.

 Contact an Experienced Criminal Defense Lawyer About Your Drug Charges in NJ

 Were you arrested or charged with possession with intent to distribute CDS in NJ?
-The consequences of a conviction could be severe, leaving you with a permanent criminal record and possibly even sending you to jail.
+A conviction can have severe consequences, including a permanent criminal record and the possibility of jail time.
 That is why you need to discuss your case with an experienced criminal defense attorney as soon as possible.
-The attorneys at Lustberg Law Offices, LLC have successfully represented clients charged with heroin distribution, or with marijuana possession with intent to distribute, throughout NJ.
-Contact us at 201-880-5311 or fill out the online contact form to schedule a consultation with a member of our legal team.
-We have an office conveniently located at One University Plaza Dr., Suite 210, Hackensack, NJ 07601, as well as offices located in 380 Lexington Avenue, 17th Floor 380 New York, NY 10168
+The attorneys at Lustberg Law Offices, LLC have successfully represented clients charged with heroin distribution or marijuana possession with intent to distribute throughout NJ.
+Contact us today at (201) 880-5311 or fill out the online contact form to schedule a consultation.
+Our office is conveniently located at One University Plaza Dr., Suite 212, Hackensack, NJ 07601.